QA1S/heartbeat-sound/README.md

    - Implemented in: **`model_training.ipynb`**

 Note: I have included a datasets folder that can be used instead of an API call to the Kagglehub dataset.
+The link to the dataset can also be found here: https://www.kaggle.com/datasets/kinguistics/heartbeat-sounds
 ---

 ## **Project Structure**